fastify/fastify/docs/Guides/Recommendations.md

 <a id="multiple"></a>

 There are several use-cases where running multiple Fastify apps on the same server is a recommended approach.
-Most common examples would be exposing healthcheck and metrics endpoints on a separate port, to prevent public access.
+Most common example would be exposing metrics endpoints on a separate port, to prevent public access.

 It is perfectly fine to spin up several Fastify instances within the same